 Cats who are having problems urinating, spend more time than usual in the litterbox, or who urinate outside the litterbox may have either behavioral problems or may have a urinary tract infection or blockage.
 A physical exam and a urinalysis can identify what is causing the problem and how to eliminate this behavior.
 A cat who cannot urinate needs to be seen immediately by a veterinarian- this is an emergency!

-There are confirmed reports of canine influenza (canine flu) in Southeastern states - with at least 6 being fatal to date.
+There are confirmed reports of canine influenza (canine flu) in Southeastern states.
 Aiken Animal Hospital wants you to be aware of symptoms of the disease and offer canine flu vaccines to protect your pets.

 Canine Influenza (Canine Flu)Transmission